datastaxdevs/workshop-graphql-netflix/README.md

 We pass in the current `pageState` and `pageSize` state variables and receive a response from the serverless function.
 We then set the `pageState` var to the new pagestate, and set the `genres` state variable to the received data.
 (Note that we are concatenating the new data to the var, since we want to keep all previously fetched data, not replace).

-When we render the page, generate a `<Section>` component for each genre, and set a `<div>` to detect a mouseEnter to load the next page of genres.
+When rendering the page, we generate a `<Section>` component for each genre, plus a `<div>` at the bottom, which will detect a mouseEnter event and trigger loading a new page of genres:

 ```javascript
 <>